phorsuedzie/irb-extension-loader/README.md

       Wirble.colorize if (config[:wirble][:color] rescue false)
     end

+A useful pattern is to load an abstract application extender plugin which delegates to the appliation specific plugin based on e.g.
+`File.basename(Dir.pwd)` or a different application discriminator.

-It can even contain an irb extension code.
-You should extract the extension code into a separate file if it contains conditional expressions about the current environment:
+It can even contain the definition of a helpful method.

+If your code contains several independent pathes, you can separated your concerns in different files:

     if defined?(Rails)
-      irb_activate 'my_helper/rails3', :local => true
+      irb_activate 'rails/rails3', :local => true
     elsif ENV.key?('RAILS_ENV')
-      irb_activate 'my_helper/rails', :local => true
+      irb_activate 'rails/legacy_rails', :local => true
     end

-The `irb_activate` method is the same as the `loader.activate` call.
-It requires the specified file and runs the optional code block.

 The `irb_config` method (see the wirble example) provides access to your plugin config:

+    # .irbrc
     IRB::Extender.run(self) do |config|
       plugin 'wirble', :config => {:color => true}
     end

+    # plugins/wirble.rb

+    irb_config[:color]
+    # => true

 With `irb_plugin` you can even add another (sub-)plugin from within a plugin, e.g. depending on your enviroment.